 But regardless, this look can be achieved with other digital cameras too, as long as the exposure is right – which is the next point:

 Film photographers know that Fujifilm Pro 400H needs at least a stop of overexposure just for “proper” exposure (it’s commonly considered more of a 200-speed film than 400), but for a pastel result I like to overexpose at least 2 stops.
-My husband Johnny Patience demonstrated this recently using my Contax 645 and Pro 400H film over a 5-stop range.
+Photographer Johnny Patience demonstrated this recently using a Contax 645 and Pro 400H film over a 5-stop range.
 You can see the pastel tones come out at about +2, and from there it gets more saturated & contrasty with each additional stop.

 For obtaining pastels with digital, you need the right exposure as well.
 If you expose for zero, or what your camera interprets as “proper” exposure, you may have difficulties getting pastels in your final result.
 I shoot my digital images a bit overexposed.
 This lifts the shadows, lessens harsh contrasts and pushes mid tones and shadows into the upper mid tone and highlight tonal range – the tonal range of pastels.
 This is a crucial and often-overlooked step.
 Many people who are frustrated by not being able to achieve this light, airy look are simply starting out with an exposure that may be technically correct, but too dark for pastels.